Refuse and Recycling

 Saturdays, 9 AM - 11:30 AM

 The City collects expired and unused medications, sharps (diabetic needles), for disposal on a monthly basis in cooperation with the Solid Waste Agency of Northern Cook County (SWANCC) and the National Drug Enforcement Agency (DEA).
-The City also accepts mercury thermometers, compact fluorescent light bulbs (CFLs), and fluorescent tube bulbs for recycling.
+The City also accepts mercury thermometers, compact fluorescent light bulbs (CFLs), and fluorescent tube bulbs for recycling (4 ft. or less / 12 bulbs max).
 Collections are the first Thursday of the month, in the lobby of City Hall, between 8 and 11 am.

 It is suggested labels be removed from the prescriptions as a precaution.
 Sharps need to be in a container and the bulbs should be in plastic bags.